What you should do if you want to reach your sales goal.

 - Ensure a good return on your investment by promoting it.
 Why would you spend extra time or money on something and not make sure your sellers were working towards it?

-- Remind your sellers as often possible about it and how it will benefit them.
+- Remind your sellers as often as possible about how it will benefit them.

-Exceeding your high school fundraising goal means that a few students may reach the higher goal.
-Even if others don't sell that much, they'll still sell more than they would have ordinarily.
+Exceeding your high school fundraising goal means a few students may reach the higher goal.
+Even if others don't sell that much, they'll sell more than ordinarily.